M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq92"></a>
 **(92) Can you add spam filtering, verification of the DKIM signature and SPF authorization?**

 Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.
 Servers generally have more memory and computing power, so they are much better suited to this task than battery-powered devices.
 Also, you'll want spam filtered for all your email clients, possibly including web email, not just one email client.
 Moreover, email servers have access to information, like the IP address, etc of the connecting server, which an email client has no access to.
-Servers generally have more memory and computing power, so they are much better suited to this task than battery-powered devices.
-Also, you'll want spam filtered for all your email clients, possibly including web email, not just one email client.
-Moreover, email servers have access to information, like the IP address, etc of the connecting server, which an email client has no access to.

 Of course you can report messages as spam with FairEmail, which will move the reported messages to the spam folder and train the spam filter of the provider, which is how it is supposed to work.
 This can be done automatically with [filter rules](#user-content-faq71) too.
 Blocking the sender will create a filter rule to automatically move future messages of the same sender into the spam folder.
-This can be done automatically with [filter rules](#user-content-faq71) too.
-Blocking the sender will create a filter rule to automatically move future messages of the same sender into the spam folder.

 Note that you should not delete spam messages, also not from the spam folder, because the email server uses the messages in the spam folder to "learn" what spam messages are.

 If you receive a lot of spam messages in your inbox, the best you can do is to contact the email provider to ask if spam filtering can be improved.

 Also, FairEmail can show a small red warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
 You can enable/disable [authentication verification](https://en.wikipedia.org/wiki/Email_authentication) in the display settings.
-You can enable/disable [authentication verification](https://en.wikipedia.org/wiki/Email_authentication) in the display settings.

 FairEmail can show a warning flag too if the domain name of the (reply) email address of the sender does not define an MX record pointing to an email server.
 This can be enabled in the receive settings.
 Be aware that this will slow down synchronization of messages significantly.
-This can be enabled in the receive settings.
-Be aware that this will slow down synchronization of messages significantly.

 If legitimate messages are failing authentication, you should notify the sender because this will result in a high risk of messages ending up in the spam folder.
 Moreover, without proper authentication there is a risk the sender will be impersonated.
 The sender might use [this tool](https://www.mail-tester.com/) to check authentication and other things.
-Moreover, without proper authentication there is a risk the sender will be impersonated.
-The sender might use [this tool](https://www.mail-tester.com/) to check authentication and other things.

 <br />

 <a name="faq93"></a>
 **(93) Can you allow installation/data storage on external storage media (sdcard)?**

 FairEmail uses services and alarms, provides widgets and listens for the boot completed event to be started on device start, so it is not possible to store the app on external storage media, like an sdcard.
 See also [here](https://developer.android.com/guide/topics/data/install-location).
-See also [here](https://developer.android.com/guide/topics/data/install-location).

 Messages, attachments, etc stored on external storage media, like an sdcard, can be accessed by other apps and is therefore not safe.
 See [here](https://developer.android.com/training/data-storage) for the details.
-See [here](https://developer.android.com/training/data-storage) for the details.

-If you need to save on storage space, you can limit the number of days messages are being synchronized and kept for.
-You can change these settings by long pressing a folder in the folder list and selecting *Edit properties*.
+When needed you can save (raw) messages via the three-dots menu just above the message text and save attachments by tapping on the floppy icon.

 If you need to save on storage space, you can limit the number of days messages are being synchronized and kept for.
 You can change these settings by long pressing a folder in the folder list and selecting *Edit properties*.